kingdevtk/Cloud-Resume/README.md

-# Cloud Resume Challenge
+## Cloud Resume Challenge
-## This is the front-end code for a resume website built from the ground up leveraging AWS.
-The site is written in HTML, CSS, and Javascript.
+### This is the FE code (HTML & CSS) for a resume website built from the ground up leveraging AWS infrastructure.